S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: The excursion operators

-\begin{remark} The theorem holds with $Sht_{\mu,\eta}$ replaced by arbitary $Sht_{\mu_{\bullet},\eta}^{(I_1, \cdots, I_k)}$ (remember the notation means that the legs are in characteristic 0).
+\begin{remark} The theorem holds with $\on{Sht}_{\mu,\eta}$ replaced by arbitary $\on{Sht}_{\mu_{\bullet},\eta}^{(I_1, \cdots, I_k)}$.
 The proof goes without change.
-We state it only for Shtukas with a single leg to simplify the notation and that is the only case matters for Shimura varieties. \end{remark}
+We state it only for shtukas with a single leg to simplify the notation and that is the only case matters for Shimura varieties. \end{remark}